 Shelterhouse Case Managers are here to advocate for client’s needs, coordinate services with multiple providers, develop goals with the client and support the client through the difficulty associated when facing homelessness.
 We believe in enhancing and strengthening the unique qualities of each client with an emphasis on encouraging a client’s ability to better participate in the community and social support systems upon housing success.

 Shelterhouse uses the NASW Standards for Social Work Case Management model as the basis of its programming within the organization.
 The case management process involves:

 - Individual Service Plan

 - Housing Placement

 Drug and Alcohol Recovery Program

 Shelterhouse provides an opportunity for every individual residing in our emergency shelter to complete an alcohol and drug assessment.
-The assessment offers guidance to the need for recovery services for the participant.
-Shelterhouse partners to provide Intensive Outpatient Treatment, Non intensive Treatment and Relapse Prevention Services on-site at the David and Rebecca Barron Center for Men.
+Shelterhouse provides Intensive Outpatient Treatment, Non Intensive Treatment and Relapse Prevention Services on-site at the David and Rebecca Barron Center for Men.
 Similar services are available at the Esther Marie Hatton Center for Women.